ETSparky/CSharp-Calculator/README.md

 # CSharp-Calculator
-Basic calculator program to learn some C# basics.
+Calculator program to learn some C# basics.